The Italian Renaissance Podcast

 Ep.
 35: Michelangelo in Venice

-The Italian Renaissance Podcast takes you on an exciting journey into fifteenth and sixteenth century Italy, stepping beyond the bounds of general overviews of historical themes of the Renaissance, and diving deeply into interpreting how we understand the period today.
+*New episodes will resume in 2025*The Italian Renaissance Podcast takes you on an exciting journey into fifteenth and sixteenth century Italy, stepping beyond the bounds of general overviews of historical themes of the Renaissance, and diving deeply into interpreting how we understand the period today.
 Each episode provides an analysis of cultural giants, stories of drama and violence, masterworks of literature, but most importantly, the art.
-These discussio s are curated for not only the adept history lover, but also the general audience, as an engaging and digestible source of information for those interested in enhancing their own understanding of Western history.
+These discussions are curated for not only the adept history lover, but also the general audience, as an engaging and digestible source of information for those interested in enhancing their own understanding of Western history.
 Follow us on Instagram for images and updates: @italian_renaissance_podcast